 – to further develop student skills of understanding Biblical Hebrew

-– to further develop student skills in biblical exegesis
+– to further develop student skills of biblical exegesis

 – for students to learn about the scholarly issues and theological emphases of the Book of Deuteronomy